 My lovely, charming middle child has built a respected career as a real estate agent and will happily sell your house from under you while helping you find your Forever Home anywhere in the U.S.A. or other exotic spot.

 My youngest son has released his second album and working on his third.
 He's a terrific songwriter.
 It's not easy being a rockabilly performer in Los Angeles, after being a banker for 18 years, but he's making it happen.

 Named for her uncle Johnny, my youngest daughter inherited Pat Hogan's artistic talents.
-She draws (see DRAGON SOLSTICE cover), sculpts, and helps her husband, Michael Moore run HMS.
-That lovely photo is a Maori greeting, inspired by the time they spent in New Zealand, working on THE HOBBIT (etc.) with Sir Richard, at Weta.
+She draws (see DRAGON SOLSTICE cover), sculpts, and helps her husband, Michael Moore run HMS Creative Productions, a respected prop shop in Tinsel Town.
+Take a look at who comes out of that plain steel door.
+BTW, the lovely photo is a pleasant Maori greeting, inspired by the time they spent in New Zealand, working on THE HOBBIT (etc.) with Sir Richard, at Weta.

 By now, you may have heard that Johnny was diagnosed with Alzheimer's disease about five years ago.
 It has progressed quickly.
 When he was unable to keep up with his Facebook page, our friend Tracey Bacus created and manages the Johnny Crawford Legacy Facebook page.
 (The original page is still there.)
 A GoFundMe account was started by Paul Petersen and has been a great blessing.

 I'm Family, too.
 This is the primary Facebook Page, where those who love me will publicize their "Like" and where, every once in a while, I post updates before they get to the Blog page here (it's ever so much less complicated, if fleeting).